Seniors who enjoy retirement hobbies are healthier and happier than those who don’t.

 Many senior men that have lost their spouses simply stay inside all the time.
 But socialization is still important for seniors, and trying interesting hobbies is one way to do this.

 It is common for elderly men not to have many social engagements or a fun hobby that can boost their self-esteem and moods.
-However, some phenomenal options in social activity pursuits and hobbies can keep the elder man engaged with his community and peers.
+However, some phenomenal options in social activity pursuits and hobbies can keep him engaged with his community and peers.

 These include: